kfranklin93/star-wars-explorer/README.md

 STEP 1) Allow the intro 6 seconds before you continue on to change the route from the navigation bar.

-STEP 2) Feel free to click on any and everything, especially the MOVIES and PLANETS to get more details from a pretty cool modal that has scrolling enabled.
+STEP 2) Feel free to click on any and everything, especially the SPECIES, MOVIES and PLANETS to get more details from a pretty cool modal that has scrolling enabled.

 STEP 3) HAVE FUN!